 Dr. E. Philip Horwitz, and his group at Argonne National Laboratory, measured the uptake of Am by the Actinide Resin from acidified river water.
 In their study, the ratio of sample size to amount of Actinide Resin was varied.
 The results, shown in Figure 3, show that one gram of the resin is able to extract 99% of Am activity from up to 4 liters of water and 90% from up to 10 liters of water.

-Additional studies have shown the resin to be an excellent choice for preconcentrating elements typically included in gross alpha measurements in a similar manner.
-Please refer to Eichrom method ACW11.
+Additional studies have shown the Actinide Resin to be an excellent choice for preconcentrating elements typically included in gross alpha measurements.
+(Eichrom method ACW11.)
 This approach was employed by Pieter Kwakman of RIVM (Netherlands) in a European gross alpha radioactivity in water intercomparison exercise sponsored by OPRI (France.)
 His method employed a 4 hour batch contact of 0.3g Actinide Resin and 100 mL water sample.
 LSC counting for 4 hours resulted in a detection limit of 0.03Bq/L (0.8 pCi/L.)